Did you know?

 Quick Facts - Our Rankings and Distinctions

-- NEIU is the most diverse university in the Midwest, according to U.S. News and World Report.
+- NEIU one of the most diverse universities in the nation, according to U.S. News and World Report.

-- We are a federally-designated Hispanic Serving Institution due to our large population (26%) of Latino students.
+- We are a federally-designated Hispanic-Serving Institution due to our large population (34.8%) of Latino students.

 - We rank 11th in the nation for baccalaureate degrees in Education by Latinos, according to Diverse magazine.